Treat your mum to a very special high tea this year at Cottage Tea Rooms, and she will receive a beautiful bouquet of flowers!

-Located in the heart of the Swan Valley and open 6 days a week from 10am to 5pm.
-Closed Mondays
+Located in the heart of the Swan Valley and open 7 days a week, Monday through Friday 10am to 4pm and 9am to 5pm on Saturday and Sunday.

 Visit our delightfully renovated 1950's cottage and browse through the diverse collection of homewares, gifts and shabby-chic furnishings.